Niteshmeena9672/Dice-game/README.md

 To play the game, simply open the index.html file in a web browser and refresh the page to generate a new result.

+## you can access this game by clicking this site [dice game](https://dice-game-nitesh.netlify.app/)

 Enjoy the Dice Game  🎲  🎲 !